caballeto/mcc/README.md

 - `https://www.cs.virginia.edu/~evans/cs216/guides/x86.html` - x86 tutorial
 - `Retargetable C compiler` - implementation of a small production C compiler (`lcc`)

-Some parts of the code have been taken from Tommy Warren's `github.com/DoctorWkt/acwj`, including the header files.
+Ideas and some parts of the code have been taken from Tommy Warren's `github.com/DoctorWkt/acwj`.